A rational approximation method for the nonlinear eigenvalue problem: Abstract

 \section{Abstract}

 This paper presents a method for computing eigenvalues and eigenvectors for some types of nonlinear eigenvalue problems.
-The main idea is to approximate the functions involved in the eigenvalue problem by rational functions and then to linearize the resulting problem.
-A few different schemes are proposed to solve this linear eigenvalue problem.
-The expanded form of the linear problem is not solved directly but it is exploited instead to extract all eigenvalues in a certain region of the complex plane.
-A few theoretical results are established to explain why the approach works and a few numerical experiments are described to validate it.
+The main idea is to approximate the functions involved in the eigenvalue problem by rational functions and then apply a form of linearization.
+Eigenpairs of the expanded form of this linearization are not extracted directly.
+Instead, its structure is exploited to develop a scheme that allows to extract all eigenvalues in a certain region of the complex plane by solving an eigenvalue problem of much smaller dimension.
+Because of its simple implementation and the ability to work efficiently in large dimensions, the presented method is appealing when solving challenging engineering problems.
+A few theoretical results are established to explain why the new approach works and numerical experiments are presented to validate the proposed algorithm.